intersystems-community/fhir-terminology-service/README.md

 Save Changes? (y/n): yes
 Changes have been saved
 ```
-9. Import [fhir-terminology-service.postman_collection.json](../main/tests/postman/fhir-terminology-service.postman_collection.json) file into Postman, adjust "url" variable defined for the collection and test the FHIR API against [Sample.iscru.fhir.fts.model.CodeTable](../main/samples/cls/Sample/iscru/fhir/fts/model/CodeTable.cls) sample code table or your own code table classes.
+9. Import [fhir-terminology-service.postman_collection.json](../main/tests/postman/fhir-terminology-service.postman_collection.json) file into Postman, adjust ```url``` variable defined for the collection and test the Terminology FHIR API against [Sample.iscru.fhir.fts.model.CodeTable](../main/samples/cls/Sample/iscru/fhir/fts/model/CodeTable.cls) or your own code table classes.
 In the latter case, you will need to modify request parameters accordingly.
-   * Use the following command to populate Sample.iscru.fhir.fts.model.CodeTable:
+   * Use the following command to populate [Sample.iscru.fhir.fts.model.CodeTable](../main/samples/cls/Sample/iscru/fhir/fts/model/CodeTable.cls):
    ```
    do ##class(Sample.iscru.fhir.fts.model.CodeTable).Populate(10)
    ```

 ## Supported FHIR Interactions
-Currently read and search-type interactions for ValueSet and CodeSystem resources are supported.
+Currently read and search-type interactions are supported for ValueSet and CodeSystem resources.
 The only supported search parameter for both resources is "url".

 Supported operations: ```$lookup``` and ```$validate-code``` on CodeSystem, ```$expand``` and ```$validate-code``` on ValueSet.
 Both HTTP GET and HTTP POST methods are supported for all the four operations.